marcofranceschini015/marcofranceschini015/README.md

 Italian 🇮🇹 **Backend Developer** based in Germany 🇩🇪.

 I work mainly on **backend services** using Java and Python, with a strong interest in system design and performances.
 I build small developer tools to make my work easier.
-I also enjoy working on side projects for passion and research, including **applied machine learning** and **network security experiments**.
+I enjoy working on side projects, research, including **applied machine learning**, and small music projects.

 ---